-The bulk fuel storage area, consisting of five large and one small above ground tanks that are used to store aviation fuel, is located north of the west ramp area.
+The bulk fuel storage area, also known as the fuel farm, consists of five large and one small above ground tanks that are used to store aviation fuel.
+The fuel farm is located north of the west ramp area.
 The tanks are double walled to prevent spills.
 A small pump house is used to fill mobile trucks that supply tanks and aircraft at the airport.